 KEY LEARNING: We recommend starting with corporate goals when building out your marketing plan.
 In fact, our research found that 83% of marketers who expect budget increases year over year are more likely to align marketing performance goals to their company’s objectives.
 You must also connect your marketing plan to both investments and returns.
 This allows for insights that are necessary to assign accountability for results.

-At Allocadia we’ve seen international companies, including National Instruments and Red Hat, successfully adopt company-wide strategic marketing planning as a first step to tracking and measuring results.
+At Allocadia we’ve seen international companies, including NI and Red Hat, successfully adopt company-wide strategic marketing planning as a first step to tracking and measuring results.
 Although it takes investment of time and resources, these companies are starting to reap the benefits of sticking to long-term efforts that allow them to create the infrastructure needed to support strategic marketing planning.